wp-plugins/wp-geshi-highlight/readme.txt

 == Changelog ==
 = 1.3.0 (2015-06-18) =
-* Increase compatibility of the default stylesheet with a large range of themes by increasing the specificity of certain CSS selectors and by adding more style directives.
+* Enhance compatibility of the default stylesheet with a large range of themes by increasing the specificity of certain CSS selectors and by adding more style directives.
 This ensures a better out-of-the-box experience.
 Thanks to Pascal Krause for reporting an incompatilibity with Twenty Ten.

 = 1.2.4 (2015-06-17) =
 * Increase compatibility with CDNs: fix double slash appearing in CSS file URL.